Somifred/WTF-24-Project4/README.md

 Introduction:
-Analyzing the Bank Marketing Dataset Using Machine Lerning Mode
+Analyzing the Bank Marketing Dataset Using Machine Learning Model

 About Dataset:
 The Bank Marketing dataset is a collection of data related to marketing campaigns conducted by a Portuguese banking institution.
 The dataset contains information about various features related to the bank's clients and the outcome of their marketing campaigns.